x0cat0x/x0cat0x/_posts/2019-3-20-localhost-access-permission.md

 </Directory>
 ```

-With this current configuration, your websever is accessable from your computer itself and from all other computers in LAN network.
+With this configuration, your web sever is accessable from your computer itself and from all other computers in LAN network.

-To restric the access to your webserver to just your machine, change the config to
+To restrict the access to your web server to just your computer, change the config to
 ```
     AllowOverride All